daiquocnguyen/ConvKB/README.md

 - May 30: The Tensorflow implementation was completed approximately three years ago, and now it is out-of-date.
 I will release the Pytorch implementation soon.

 - Note that our Tensorflow implementation can be tuned to leverage different filters of different `n × 3` shapes.
-We set `n` to `1` for simplification in our paper.
+We can tune the hyper-parameter `n`, but we set `n` to `1` for simplification in our paper.

 ### Requirements